yenson-lau/yenson-lau.github.io/content/projects.md

 </p>
 {{< /rawhtml >}}

-Our model leverages protein-drug interactions across *Leishmania major* and two other eukaryotic parasites, *Plasmodium falciparum* and *Trypanosoma brucei*.
-By utilizing the interactions of candidate drugs with other parasites, we create a larger training dataset and allow our model to learn better drug representations.
+HGNN-DR utilizes protein-drug interaction networks across _Leishmania major_ combined with two other eukaryotic parasites, _Plasmodium falciparum_ and _Trypanosoma brucei_.
+This effectively allows us to create a larger training dataset and allow our model to learn better drug representations.

-By comparing our HGNN model against standard GNN architectures in Euclidean space, we found that embedding protein-drug interaction networks using hyperbolic geometry is advantageous for drug repurposing.
+HGNN-DR sees a significant performance gain over feature-based models, which do not explicitly model protein-drug network information.
+Compared to standard Euclidean GNN architectures (EGNN), we find that embedding protein-drug interactions using hyperbolic geometry is advantageous for drug repurposing.
-We also see a significant performance gain for our approach over machine learning models that rely on protein or drug features alone.

 Finally, we use our model to predict protein-drug interactions that could be exploited, either as a booster to increase the therapeutic effect of an existing anti-leishmaniasis drug, or as a novel chemotherapeutic treatment against the disease.